cscorley/dissertation/chapters/5_discussion/2_dit.md

 ## Developer Identification {#sec:dit-discussion}

-The results Section \ref{sec:dit-results} shows significant affects between snapshots and changesets, and between batch changesets and changesets in the simulated environment.
+The results Section \ref{sec:dit-results} shows significant effects between snapshots and changesets, and between batch changesets and changesets in the simulated environment.
 The results are mixed between each and are not conclusive.
 However, we argue this is desirable to show that the accuracy of a